top of page

 The afternoon is devoted to tea and cookies for those of you who want to relax after a long hike or simply take it easy with a couple of friends.

 Our service starts at 6.45 am in the morning with a windows pick up for hikers.
 We pack gourmet sandwiches and pastry, with bread fresh out of the oven, all you have to do is order the night before.
-If you have a party coming back, pre-order a cake 24 hours ahead of time.
+If you have a party coming, you can also pre-order a cake, preferably 24 hours ahead of time.

 Our Products